lucasrodes/whatstk/docs/index.md

 - `df` _pandas.DataFrame_ - Chat as DataFrame.
 - `chat` _WhatsAppChat_ - Object containing parsed WhatsApp chat.
-- `date_mode` _str_ - Choose mode to group interventions by.
+- `date_mode` _str, optional_ - Choose mode to group interventions by.
+Defaults to 'date'.
 Available modes are:
   - 'date': Grouped by particular date (year, month and day).
   - 'hour': Grouped by hours.
   - 'month': Grouped by months.
   - 'weekday': Grouped by weekday (i.e. monday, tuesday, ..., sunday).
   - 'hourweekday': Grouped by weekday and hour.
-- `msg_length` _bool_ - Set to True to count the number of characters instead of number of messages sent.
+- `msg_length` _bool, optional_ - Set to True to count the number of characters instead of number of messages sent.
+- `cummulative` _bool, optional_ - Set to True to obtain commulative counts.

 **Returns**: